nuxeo/nuxeo-drive/docs/deployment.md

 ### Troubleshooting

 If you get an error message complaining about the lack of signature for this script.
-You can disable that security check with the following command inside PowerShell:
+You can disable that security check with the following command inside PowerShell (as Administrator):

-	Set-ExecutionPolicy Unrestricted
+	set-executionpolicy -executionpolicy unrestricted

 ## Environment Variables